databricks/terraform-provider-databricks/docs/resources/storage_credential.md

 `azure_managed_identity` optional configuration block for using managed identity as credential details for Azure (recommended over service principal):

-- `access_connector_id` - The Resource ID of the Azure Databricks Access Connector resource, of the form `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.Databricks/accessConnectors/connector-name`
+- `access_connector_id` - The Resource ID of the Azure Databricks Access Connector resource, of the form `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.Databricks/accessConnectors/connector-name`.
+* `managed_identity_id` - (Optional) The Resource ID of the Azure User Assigned Managed Identity associated with Azure Databricks Access Connector, of the form `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.ManagedIdentity/userAssignedIdentities/user-managed-identity-name`.

 `azure_service_principal` optional configuration block to use service principal as credential details for Azure: